rails/rails/guides/source/getting_started.md

 Now that we have made the controller and view, we need to tell Rails when we want "Hello Rails!" to show up.
 In our case, we want it to show up when we navigate to the root URL of our site, "http://localhost:3000":http://localhost:3000.
 At the moment, however, the "Welcome Aboard" smoke test is occupying that spot.

-To fix this, delete the +index.html+ file located inside the +public+ directory of the application.
+To fix this, delete the `index.html` file located inside the `public` directory of the application.

-You need to do this because Rails will serve any static file in the +public+ directory that matches a route in preference to any dynamic content you generate from the controllers.
-The +index.html+ file is special: it will be served if a request comes in at the root route, e.g. http://localhost:3000.
+You need to do this because Rails will serve any static file in the `public` directory that matches a route in preference to any dynamic content you generate from the controllers.
+The `index.html` file is special: it will be served if a request comes in at the root route, e.g. http://localhost:3000.
 If another request such as http://localhost:3000/welcome happened, a static file at `public/welcome.html` would be served first, but only if it existed.

 Next, you have to tell Rails where your actual home page is located.

-Open the file +config/routes.rb+ in your editor.
+Open the file `config/routes.rb` in your editor.

 ```ruby
 Blog::Application.routes.draw do